hsk/trans/typeclass/overload2.md

     (-) x y = #minus (num x) x y
     neg x   = #neg   (num x) x

   Note the similarity to dictionary passing.
   One shortcoming of this scheme with respect to Haskell's class declarations concerns subclassing.
-For instance, we could not pass a variable of type (num :: a -> Num a) => a to a function of type
+  For instance, we could not pass a variable of type `(num :: a -> Num a) => a` to a function of type

     (num :: a -> (plus  :: a -> a -> Bool,
                   minus :: a -> a -> Bool)) => a -> b

   Even without introducing full subtyping on records it may be helpful to supplement our system with some way for dealing with this common case.
   Further experience will be required to determine this.

 ## 6 Type Reconstruction

   Figures 6 and 7 present type reconstruction and unification algorithm for System O.
   Compared to Milner's algorithm W [Mil78] there are two extensions.

   - The case of binding a type variable in the unification algorithm is extended.
-To bind a type variable ff to a type τ the constraints of  have to be satisfied.
+  To bind a type variable `α` to a type `τ` the constraints of `Γα` have to be satisfied.
-The function mkinst ensures that type τ statisfies the constraints .
+  The function `mkinst` ensures that type `τ` statisfies the constraints `Γα`.

-- The function tp is extended with a branch for instance declarations inst o : σT = e in p.
+  - The function `tp` is extended with a branch for instance declarations `inst o : στ = e in p`.
-In this case it must be checked that the inferred type σ0 T for the overloading term e is less general then the given type σT .
+  In this case it must be checked that the inferred type `στ'` for the overloading term `e` is less general then the given type `στ`.

-We now state soundness and completeness results for the algorithms unif y and tp.
+  We now state soundness and completeness results for the algorithms `unify` and `tp`.
-The proofs of these results are along the lines of [Che94]; they are omitted here.
+  The proofs of these results are along the lines of [<a name="rChe94"></a>[Che94](#Che94)]; they are omitted here.

   We use the following abbreviations:

     Γα = {o : α -> τ | o : α -> τ ∈ Γ}
     ΓA = ∪_{α ∈ A} Γα

-where A is a set of type variables.
+  where `A` is a set of type variables.

   **Definition**.
-A configuration is a pair of a typothesis and a substitution S such that, for all ff 2 dom(S),
+  A configuration is a pair of a typothesis `Γ` and a substitution `S` such that, for all `α ∈ dom(S)`, `Γα = ∅`.
- = ;.

     unify : (τ,τ) -> (Γ,S) -> (Γ,S)
     unify (τ1,τ2) (Γ,S) = case (S τ1,S τ2) of